-Editor's Note: Apple has discontinued the HomePod, but the company will continue to support the device.
-If you're looking for an alternative, the $99 HomePod mini delivers very good sound for its size (though not as robust as the full-size HomePod) and measures just 3.3 inches tall.
+The original HomePod has been discontinued, but the company will continue to support the device.
+If you're looking for a less expensive alternative, the $99 HomePod mini delivers very good sound for its size (though not as robust as the full-size HomePod) and measures just 3.3 inches tall.
 Check out our full Apple HomePod mini review.

 Apple HomePod review: Design